neopsis/envas-commons/README.md

 [Fastjson](https://github.com/alibaba/fastjson) matching all our needs.
 Fastjson is a Java library that can be used to convert Java Objects into their JSON representation.
 It can also be used to convert a JSON string to an equivalent Java object.
-Fastjson can work with arbitrary Java objects including pre-existing objects that you do not have source-code of.
+Fastjson can work with arbitrary Java objects, including pre-existing objects that you do not have source-code of.

 Fast JSON

- * Provides simple toJSONString() and parseObject() methods to convert Java objects to JSON and vice-versa
+ * Provides simple toJSONString() and parseObject() methods to convert Java objects to JSON and vice versa
  * Allows pre-existing unmodifiable objects to be converted to and from JSON
  * Supports Java Generics
  * Allows custom representations for objects